janraasch/hugo-product-launch/README.md

 #### NodeJS Dependencies

 You need to have [NodeJS](https://nodejs.org) installed.
 Then, copy the `package.json`- & `package-lock.json`-files from the root of this theme to your site's root.
-Run `npm install` & `npm install postcss-cli -g` to set up your [PostCSS-Pipe](https://gohugo.io/hugo-pipes/postcss/).
+Run `npm install` & `npm install postcss-cli postcss -g` to set up your [PostCSS-Pipe](https://gohugo.io/hugo-pipes/postcss/).

 #### Take over `main.css` & `tailwind.config.js`